-Weighted Average Exercise Price of Outstanding Options, Warrants (b) I nder Hamity Compensation Plans Equity compensation plans approved by security holders (1) 766,424 \$11.34 233,576 Equity compensation plans not approved by security holders - - -
+Number of Securities to be Issued upon Exercise of Outstanding Restricted Stock, Warrants and Options (a) Weighted Average Exercise Price of Outstanding Options, Warrants (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) Equity compensation plans approved by security holders (1) 766,424 \$11.34 233,576 Equity compensation plans not approved by security holders - - -

 (1) Consists of outstanding options under the 2008 Equity Incentive Plan and the 2012 Stock Incentive Plan.
 The remaining share authorization under the 2008 Equity Incentive Plan was rolled over to the current 2012 Stock Incentive Plan.
-On March 22, 2019, our stockholders approved amendments to the 2012 Stock Incentive Plan to: (1) increase the share reserve under the 2012 Plan by an aggregate 500,000 shares from the most recent reserve of 500,000 shares to an aggregate 1,000,000 shares, and (2) increase in certain thresholds for limitations on grants under the 2012 Plan.
+On March 22, 2019, our stockholders approved amendments to the 2012 Stock Incentive Plan to: (1) increase the share reserve under the 2012 Plan by an aggregate 500,000 shares from the most recent reserve of 500,000 shares to an aggregate 1,000,000 shares, and (2) increase certain thresholds for limitations on grants under the 2012 Plan.